emaesen/vue-feathers-productivity-app/README.md

       - [x] Read
       - [x] Update
       - [x] Delete
+      - [x] redirects to login when session has expired
     - [x] the logged-in user can access only their own reminders
     - [x] real-time update events are send only to the authenticated user
     - [x] when user logs out, their reminders data are cleared from store
     - [x] changes in one browser are immediately reflected in another
+    - [x] reminder has text and due date & time properties
+    - [x] reminder has window properties
+      - [x] preview window (days)
+      - [x] count-down window (hours & minutes)
+      - [x] grace/snooze window (days, hours & minutes)
-    - [ ] reminder has text, date, time, window, recurring properties
+    - [ ] reminder has recurring scheduling properties
+      - [ ] start date of recurring schedule
+      - [x] day of the week recurring
+      - [ ] day of the month recurring
-    - [ ] reminder has countdown when end time is close
+    - [x] reminder has countdown when end time is close
 - [ ] **services**
   - [ ] > Reminders service
   - [ ] > ToDos service